appearin/policy/privacy-policy.md

 * **Product & Marketing communication.** We may process information that you provide to us for the purpose of contacting you by email, by phone or through professional social media channels.
-You can control your permissions by going to [Privacy settings](https://whereby.com/user/privacy).
+You can change permissions by going to [Privacy settings](https://whereby.com/user/privacy).
   We may also obtain information from Zoominfo about your job title to determine if we should contact you to discuss your employer's account